Mu-ming Poo

 Mu-ming Poo (蒲慕明; born October 31, 1948) is a Chinese neuroscientist.
 He is the Paul Licht Distinguished Professor Emeritus at the University of California, Berkeley and the Founding Director of the Shanghai-based Institute of Neuroscience (ION) of the Chinese Academy of Sciences (CAS).
 He was awarded the 2016 Gruber Prize in Neuroscience for his pioneering work on synaptic plasticity.
 At ION, Poo led a team of scientists that produced the world's first truly cloned primates, a pair of crab-eating macaques called Zhongzhong and Huahua in 2017, using somatic cell nuclear transfer (SCNT).

 Poo is academicians of National Academy of Sciences (NAS), Academia Sinica, and CAS.

 Early life and education

-Poo was born in Nanjing, Jiangsu, China on October 31, 1948.
-When he was one, his family moved to Taiwan because of the Chinese Communist Revolution.
+Poo was born in Nanjing, Jiangsu, China, on October 31, 1948.
+When he was one year old, his family moved to Taiwan during the Great Retreat.
 Influenced by his father, an aeronautical engineer, he was interested in physics from a young age.
-He attended National Tsing Hua University in Taiwan, graduating with a degree in physics in 1970.
+He attended National Tsing Hua University in Taiwan, graduating with a bachelor's degree in physics in 1970.

-In 1970, he went to the United States to pursue graduate studies at Johns Hopkins University, where he became interested in biophysics.
+In 1970, he went to the United States to pursue graduate studies at Johns Hopkins University, where he became interested in biophysics and earned a PhD.
 Under the guidance of Richard Cone, he developed the now widely used method to determine the kinetics of diffusion through cells, fluorescence recovery after photobleaching.
 His research was published in the major journal Nature in 1974.